What Is a Partial Hospitalization Program?

-If you’re ready to make a serious step toward drug addiction or alcohol addiction treatment and a more positive lifestyle, call us today at 833-272-6246 or complete our online admission form.
+If you’re ready to make a serious step toward drug and alcohol addiction treatment and a more positive lifestyle, call us today; the leading addiction treatment center in New Jersey.

-Our partial hospitalization program (PHP) in Egg Harbor Township New Jersey can help you understand what level of substance abuse treatment is right for you, whether that’s our Jewish partial hospitalization program or another option.
+Our PHP rehab in Egg Harbor Township, New Jersey can help you understand what level of substance abuse treatment is right for you, whether that’s our Jewish partial hospitalization program or another option.

 We provide effective PHP addiction treatment to residents across the great state of New Jersey and the following localities of Northfield, Linwood, Longport, Margate, Avalon, Stone Harbor, Wildwood, Sea Isle City, Woodbine, Maurice River, Millville, Vineland, Hamilton Township, Galloway, Brigantine, Bridgeton, and Little Egg Harbor.